VadymSachenko/TechWriteIt/blog/2023-09-07-docs-as-code-methodology-and-advantages.md

 *Docs-as-Code* is a philosophy and methodology that integrates documentation seamlessly into the software development workflow.
 Instead of treating documentation as a standalone task, it treats documentation as code—a core component of the project that evolves alongside the codebase.
 In essence, Docs-as-Code promotes the idea that documentation should be versioned, reviewed, and updated in the same way as source code.

-## Typical documentation process
+## Traditional documentation process

 To get a better understanding of the docs-as-code approach and it's advantages, let's consider the traditional documentation process.

-As a rule, documentation has often been a disjointed and isolated task that occurs at the tail end of a project.
-It usually involves:
+Documentation has often been a disjointed and isolated task that occurs at the tail end of a project.
+It usually involves the following:

 **Late inclusion**: Documentation is typically considered a separate and often secondary task.
 It's often addressed toward the end of the project when time constraints may lead to rushed and incomplete content.